RinkyDinkyNooble/extdict/README.md

 # Extended Dictionary Python Package

 This Python package that defines the `Table` class, which represents a table with content, read-only indices, and size constraints.
-It provides various methods and properties to manage a table with content, enforce size limits, and support operations such as adding, removing, and retrieving items.
+It provides various methods and properties to manage a table with content, enforce size limits, and support operations such as adding, removing, and retrieving items. pypi link: https://pypi.org/project/extdict/

 ## Features